Passions (Bach): Graun's passion-oratorios (or passion-cantatas)

 Bach also knew a few passion-oratorios composed by Carl Heinrich Graun.
 He performed Graun's Ein Lämmlein geht und trägt die Schuld sometime in the 1730s-1740s, and even had a copy of the score in his library.
 The same with his "Great Passion" Kommt her und schaut.

 Telemann's passion-oratorios

 Bach also knew of a few passion-oratorios by Georg Philipp Telemann (his friend and Godfather to Carl Philipp Emanuel).
-In addition to Telemann's Brockes Passion, there is evidence that Bach performed the original (Hamburg) version of his Seliges Erwägen des Leidens und Sterbens Jesu Christi TWV 5:2a between 1732-1735.
+In addition to Telemann's Brockes Passion, there is evidence that Bach performed the original (Hamburg) version of his Seliges Erwägen des Leidens und Sterbens Jesu Christi TWV 5:2a between 1732 and 1735.

 Handel's passion-oratorio

 Bach also knew of George Frideric Handel's setting of the Passion text by Barthold Heinrich Brockes (Brockes Passion).
-This is exemplified by a manuscript copy by Bach and one of his principal copyists dating from 1746-1748.
+This is exemplified by a manuscript copy by Bach and one of his principal copyists dating from 1746 to 1748.
 Bach is known to have performed this work on Good Friday 1746, and used 7 arias from it in his last Passion-Pasticcio on the Hamburg St. Mark Passion (BNB I/K/2).